filipefalcaos/falcon/docs/grammar.md

-## YAPL grammar
+## Falcon grammar

-This document is a draft of the reference for the YAPL programming language grammar.
-It provides a formal definition of YAPL grammar.
+This document is a draft of the reference for the Falcon programming language grammar.
+It provides a formal definition of Falcon grammar.
 It is also not intended to be an introduction to the language concepts or standard library. **This document is a work in progress.**

 The notation provided in this document is a dialect of the Extended Backus-Naur Form (EBNF).
 The postfix `*` means that the previous symbol or group may be repeated zero or more times.
 Similarly, the postfix `+` means that the preceding production should appear at least once.
 The postfix `?` is used for an optional production.

-The grammar starts with the first rule that matches an YAPL program:
+The grammar starts with the first rule that matches an Falcon program:

 ```
 program -> declaration* EOF ;